tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

+-Updated: 230720, wp content folders with more alternatives, and a error delate!
+Works fine and tested:)
 - Added 230717 better moemorry leak deny, better error deny:)
 - Added 230706 an alternative htacce core for more speed.
 - Updated 230706 htacces1 for better performance